tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-27-scala-learning-by-understanding-functional-programming-terminology-part-02.md

 ```

 So we just take each element apply the map higher order function which takes another function, and it does it's mapping over the list and returns us a new list or the same object of the same type.

+**Conclusion**

+I think we have covered the basics terms here, `map`, `lambda`, which gives us the basis for functional programming, we have seen like our first higher order function map which takes another function, which is pretty awesome, in the next post we would continue to functor and friends.

 **functor**